alwaysbegrowing/arbor-contracts/spec/permissions.md

 - Control allow-list settings
 - Grant and revoke issuer role to accounts
-- Add and remove borrowTokens and collateralTokens from allow-list
+- Add and remove paymentTokens and collateralTokens from allow-list

 ## Borrowers can